karmaniverous/stan/stan.project.md

 - Help:
   - Native `-h/--help` enabled on root and subcommands.
   - A dynamic help footer lists available script keys from config.

-- Selection & execution:
+### Selection & Execution (updated)

+- One of `-a/--archive`, `-s/--scripts`, or `-x/--except-scripts` is required.
+- `-s, --scripts [keys...]`:
+  - Optional variadic.
+  - If present with keys: run exactly those keys (filtered to known; preserves order).
-  - When invoked without explicit script keys, `stan run` runs all configured scripts.
+  - If present with no keys: run all configured scripts.
+- `-x, --except-scripts <keys...>`:
+  - Variadic; requires at least one key.
+  - If `-s` is present: reduce the `-s` selection by these keys.
+  - If `-s` is absent: reduce from the full set of configured scripts (run all minus these keys).
+- Execution mode:
-  - Default mode is concurrent for scripts; sequential preserves enumerated order with `-s/--sequential`.
+  - Default is concurrent.
+  - `-q, --sequential` preserves enumerated/config order.
+  - `-q` requires either `-s` or `-x`.
-- Archives & outputs (flags):
+- Archives & outputs:
-  - `-a/--archive`: After scripts run, write `archive.tar` and `archive.diff.tar`.
+  - `-a/--archive`: After scripts run (or immediately if selection is empty), write `archive.tar` and `archive.diff.tar`.
   - `-c/--combine`: Include script outputs inside the archives and do not keep them on disk.
-Implies `--archive` and conflicts with `--keep`.
+Implies `--archive` and requires `-s` or `-x`.
+Conflicts with `--keep`.
   - `-k/--keep`: Do not clear the output directory before running.
 Conflicts with `--combine`.

-- Diff snapshot policy:
+## Diff snapshot policy

 - Create snapshot only if missing during runs; `stan snap` replaces it.
 - Snapshot lives under `<outputPath>/.diff/.archive.snapshot.json`.

 ## Logging